 Leek and Gruyere Grilled Cheese

 - 2 leeks white and light green parts only, halved, sliced, and washed well (see notes)

 - 6 oz. gruyere cheese grated (about 1 1/2 cups)

 - 8 slices sourdough bread multigrain, white, whole wheat, or other kinds of bread can also be used

-- Meanwhile, use the remaining butter to spread on one side of each piece of bread.
+- Meanwhile, use the remaining 3 tablespoons of butter to spread on one side of each piece of bread.
 Place four of the slices butter-side-down on a cutting board or plate.

-- In a small bowl, mix together the mayonnaise and the gruyere cheese, along with the cooked leeks.
+- In a small bowl, mix together the mayonnaise (1/4 cup) and the grated gruyere cheese (1.5 cups), along with the cooked leeks.
 Season to taste with salt and pepper.

 - In the same skillet (you can use a grill pan or panini press if you prefer), grill the sandwiches on medium heat for about 3 minutes on each side in two batches.
 If sandwiches are cooking too quickly, turn heat down.
 I recommend covering the skillet while you cook the first side so the cheese melts more rapidly- this will make flipping the sandwiches easier since the sandwich will be "glued" together by the cheese.

 - Cut in half and serve immediately while hot and melty!